Greyisheep/rent-predictor/README.md

 ## Installation

-Follow these steps to set up and run rent-predictor on your local machine.
+Follow these steps to set up and run Rent Predictor on your local machine.

 ### Prerequisites